 - a) the level of seminars to be as follows:

-- G H Level Stand alone (preferred)
+- G Level Stand alone (preferred)

 - Any 2 consecutive levels F-C

-- F-E Level

-- D-C Level (could include B Level)

 - B-A Level

 - b) a seminar is to cover no more than two national levels

-- c) to conduct a seminar in a regional area that includes three national levels (e.g. G-H/F/E) the approval of the ADJC is required on recommendation from the SDA providing that existing H-G level judges can attend only to maintain their accreditation (seminar NOT for candidate judges)
+- c) to conduct a seminar in a regional area that includes three national levels (e.g. G/F/E) the approval of the ADJC is required on recommendation from the SDA providing that existing G level judges can attend only to maintain their accreditation (seminar NOT for candidate judges)

 - d) must be of at least one day duration

 - e) for upgrading or reaccreditation purposes the judge must be in attendance for the entire duration of the seminar and be an active participant

 - f) must include (but not limited to):

 - basic principles to be adhered to when judging including Eventing

 - role of EA and NOAS Generic Unit 1

 - ethical issues Generic unit 4

 - horse welfare Generic unit 5

-- rules and protocol including Eventing and Para-Equestrian
+- rules and protocol including Eventing

 - training scale

 - discussion of paces

 - explaining the collective marks

 - practical judging practice usually individual movements and may be whole tests with suitable horses

 - any updates relevant to the level of seminar

 - g) videos may be used only as an additional aspect of teaching or for assessment.

-119.13 National or State Judges Symposium
+11.13 National or State Judges Symposium